skylight-hq/skylight.digital/pages/toolkits/content_guide/11_technical_and_interface_writing.md

 ### Titles and headings

 Be consistent with how you phrase titles.
-If your guide or tutorial has several pages, stick to the same naming convention for scannability, such as:
+If your guide or tutorial has several pages, stick to the same naming convention for scannability.

-* Nouns: Policies, Teams, Offices
-* Verbs: Create an account, File a report, Download our data {: .example }

 ### Introduction